 At this time of year, it can feel a bit relentless.
 Cold weather, wet weather, repeat.
 We know that spring is just around the corner and yet it still feels beyond our reach.
-But the evenings are getting lighter, the first green shoots are visible and we’ve got three very different suggestions to help you while away the weekends until the clocks spring forward and we can officially declare that we’ve survived another Sussex winter.
+But the evenings are getting lighter, the first green shoots are visible, and in this Sussex winter survival guide, we’ve got three very different suggestions to help you while away the weekends until the clocks spring forward and we can officially declare that we’ve survived another Sussex winter.

 Catch the first of the flowers